rgaraisayev/deploying-node-to-aws/README.md

 # This tutorial describes steps needed to deploy Nodejs app to AWS EC2 Ubuntu

-### We need AWS account, ready to deploy Nodejs app and a little bit of brain.
+### We need AWS account, ready to deploy Nodejs app.

 ## STEP 1 (warm up)
   * Create Ubuntu instance with prefered memory and storage.
 In my case it is 8 GB memory and 250 GB SSD.
   * Assign security group with rules.
 In my case, i added http, http2, ssh.
-  * Create key-pair and download it (SAVE IT SOMEWHERE, WE NEED THAT).
+  * Create key-pair and download it (SAVE IT SOMEWHERE, WE NEED LATER).
   * Wait for instance to come online(3-5 mins)
   * If instance name is empty, double-click on it and write something(Ubuntu, etc)